 Cardholders cannot use the Procurement Card to obtain cash, such as money orders or traveler's checks.
 Cardholders are not to receive cash as a credit for the return of an item.

-Cash like transactions, such as gift cards, are only allowable if purchased in accordance with the PSC Procedural Statement: Recognition and Training and by following all guidelines of the PSC Procedural Statement Study Subject Payments.
+Cash like transactions, such as gift cards, are only allowable if purchased in accordance with the following Procedural Statements: Gift Cards; Recognition and Training; and, Study Subject Payments.

 Failure to provide, within 30 days of the transaction date, the required receipt or sufficient documentation:

 Cardholders are required to provide receipts for each purchase, unless the transaction amount is $25 or less and is not for an official function.
 If the Cardholder is unable to obtain a valid receipt, they may add a comment to the report, explaining why the receipt was unobtainable.
 Multiple missing receipts may result in a violation.

 Cardholders cannot use the Procurement Card to purchase human fetal tissue.

 Procurement Cards may be used to make payment to foreign companies only for purchase (not rental) of the following goods and services:

 - Services performed entirely outside the U.S.

 All purchases on the Procurement Card must follow the Finance Procedural Statement Sensitive Expenses and (if appropriate) Official Functions.
 Departments contemplating purchases of official functions, gifts, flowers, alcohol, memberships, contributions, and/or other sensitive items should refer to those policies for clarification.